 Hearthstone Lounge is outstanding.
 We didn’t need a reservation and it’s open late, which was a welcome sight after a long day of travel.
 We ordered a couple cocktails – all tasty – and quesadillas.
 The quesadillas were absolutely delicious and was a great intro to the quality food offerings at Disneyland.

-Storytellers Café is another strong dining option that checks a lot of boxes for the vast majority of guests.
+Storytellers Café is a strong dining option that checks a lot of boxes for the vast majority of guests.
+It offers a buffet with characters at both breakfast and brunch/lunch, but then a more traditional buffet experience at night.

 There’s some outstanding food options at the Grand Californian Hotel, but there is one area that could be improved.
 The grab-and-go selection at the GCH Craftsman Bar & Grill is very small.
 There’s a couple baked goods, a small selection of cereal and a few yogurts.
 We’d love to see a larger variety of items for guests on the go.